jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 | Holdout Data MSE    |     0.48 |
 | Holdout Data R2     |     -0.14 |

 * For this project, I will try to find better segmentation of stores by extending features and different models.
 Also, I will check whether it will improve the prediction of SPOR.
+* I will use flag_name from properties table as brand feature instead of brand_code.

 # Additional Features: num_of_rooms, location_type, region